-Johns Hopkins HEAT (Health Education And Training) Corps seeks Johns Hopkins volunteers to be trained and supported to provide health education and training regarding COVID-19 to youth.
-The program is currently being taught through virtual platforms with schools and non-profit organizations throughout the United States, with a current focus on Baltimore City Public Schools.
+Johns Hopkins Health Education and Training Corps (HEAT Corps) seeks Johns Hopkins volunteers to be trained and supported to provide health education and training regarding COVID-19, E-cigarettes and Vaping, and Mental Health and Wellness to youth.
+The program is taught through virtual platforms with schools and non-profit organizations throughout the United States, in other countries, and with a particular focus on Baltimore City Public Schools.

 JH HEAT Corps Volunteer Expectations

-- Completion of online training modules (approximately 1 hour of content)
+- Completion of online training module (approximately 1 hour of content per topic)

-- Participation in two separate 2-hour live training sessions (4 hours of live sessions)
+- Participation in one, 2-hour live training sessions via Zoom (one session per topic)

 - Completion of JH Child Safety Policy training (approximately 30 minutes)

 - Providing the JH HEAT Corps team with your regular availability for teaching courses

 - Dedicating a minimum of 4-8 hours per month as a volunteer, with a minimum commitment to the Fall 2023 semester and option to continue